venkat-mr369/GCP-Training/Firewall_Policies.md

   --network=YOUR-VPC-NETWORK-NAME \
   --global-firewall-policy
 ```
-Replace `YOUR-VPC-NETWORK-NAME` with the actual name of your VPC network[4].
+Replace `YOUR-VPC-NETWORK-NAME` with the actual name of your VPC network.

 **4. View the Policy and Rules**